datsoftlyngby/soft2019spring-test/README.md

 ### Integration Testing
 -	Understand integration testing in general
 -	Know different approaches to integration testing
--	Handle production and test databases separately
+-	Be able to handle production and test databases separately
--	Automate integration tests using test databases, database testing frameworks, in-memory databases and mocking
+-	Be able to automate integration tests using test databases, database testing frameworks, in-memory databases and mocking
 -	Be able to test APIs (REST services) with tool like REST Assured

 ### System Testing